adubois/qubes-app-linux-yubikey/README.md

   http://opensource.yubico.com/yubico-c/

+It is also available in Fedora repository, so you can install it with:

+  yum install libyubikey libyubikey-devel

 Please note that AES encryption/decryption is hard coded in this library.
 This imply that a review of this code is recommended, particularly in the field of side channel attacks (CPU L2 cache, power drain).